Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/docs/USER_GUIDE.md

 ### General Questions

-**Q: Is Photo Smith free?**
+**Q: Is Image Studio free?**
-A: Yes, Photo Smith is free and open-source.
+A: Yes, Image Studio is free and open-source.

 **Q: Can I use it commercially?**
 A: This is an educational project.
 Check the license for commercial use.